 To find anything resembling this technology, one has to wait until the eleventh century when Abu Rayhan al-Biruni, 973-1050, an Arab natural philosopher, described a geared calendar.

 Michael Wright, a British engineer with a talent for building machines, made a working model of this Medieval Greek sundial.
-He saw the gearing of the old clocks—gearing that used to model the movements of the Sun, Moon, and the planets—into the big engines of the Industrial Revolution.
+He saw the gearing of the old clocks—gearing that used to model the movements of the Sun, Moon, and the planets—in the big engines of the Industrial Revolution.

 In the case of the Greek sundial, its technology of gearwheels was pretty similar to the description of al-Biruni.
-This meant that the Greek knowledge of gears passed on to the Arabs, making their own clockwork calendars.
+This meant that the Greek knowledge of gears passed on to the Arabs, who were making their own clockwork calendars.

 In addition, the construction of the Greek sundial in Constantinople showed that the instrument, clearly descended from the Antikythera model of Greek computers, was not a luxury toy but an everyday calendar.
 There could have been thousands of these sundial calendars all over the Greek medieval world.

 The Arabs copied the Greek geared machine and, eventually, they passed it on to the Europeans in thirteenth-century Muslim Spain.

 The Antikythera Mechanism and Greek technology in the West